-VT 1900 Small Animal Care and Management 2 credits: 1 hour lecture/week - 2 hours
+VT 1900 Small Animal Care and Management

 This course will introduce concepts of animal care and kennel management.
 This course focuses on handling and restraint, safety, regulations and equipment of animal facilities, basic behavior concepts, and kennel management of domestic animals.
 The course aims to distinguish normal small animal behavior and animal husbandry.
 Hands on animal care duties and teamwork will be incorporated into this course.
 Attendance is required for successful completion of this course.
 To enroll in this course, all previous required courses must have been completed with a C or better.
 (Prerequisites: CHEM 1101, COMM 1114 or ENGL 1117, MATH 1026, VT 1010, VT 1110).